amrutabshinde/Story/manuscript/final-scenes/nick-heartbreak-and-airports.md

 "Then why are you putting up walls?"
 I asked, looking at her closely.

 "Because."
 She stopped, the bright, chaotic lights of the departure board reflecting off the lenses of her glasses.
 "Because last year, I let myself believe it meant something.
-For a few weeks, I let my guard down.
-I actually allowed myself to imagine a future.
-So when he asked me out to that nice dinner, I thought...
-I thought it was finally happening.
+So when he asked me out to that nice dinner, I thought ....
 I thought it was a date."
 She swallowed, her throat tight.
-"Turns out, he brought me there to introduce me to his new girlfriend, Nat."
+"Turns out, he brought me there along with Abhi and Ash to introduce us to his new girlfriend, Nat."

 I slowly lowered the bag of chips.
 "Ouch.
 Amy, I'm sorry."